go-spatial/tegola-docs/content/tutorials/tegola-with-mapbox.md

 ### Build the Tegola Server

 The first thing you'll need is a Tegola endpoint.
-You can either set one up locally by following the instructions located in the [Tegola docs](http://tegola.io/getting-started/) or you can use an existing endpoint.
+You can either set one up locally by following the instructions located in the [getting started guide](http://tegola.io/getting-started/) or you can use an existing endpoint.

-For the following example we'll be pulling in data from a Tegola instance hosted at https://osm.tegola.io.

 ### Get a Mapbox Access Token